 Continuously barking dogs can be an annoyance for anyone living nearby.
 Animal Services Officers will investigate complaints of barking dogs during normal hours of operation.
-For all barking dog problems after our normal hours of operation, please contact the City of Fayetteville Police Department at (479) 587-3555.
-During normal hours of operation please call the the Animal Services Division at (479) 444-3456.
+For all barking dog problems after our normal hours of operation, please contact the City of Fayetteville Police Department by phone at 479-587-3555.
+During normal hours of operation please call the the Animal Services Division by phone at 479-444-3456.

 Encountering a Dangerous Animal

 Residents who sight an animal they believe to be dangerous or vicious should not approach the animal and immediately contact the Animal Services Division at 479-444-3456.
 If you encounter a dangerous or vicious animal during times outside our normal operating hours, contact the Police Department at 479-587-3555 and provide the location of the sighting so that the dispatcher can alert the on-call Animal Services Officer.
 Animals are not determined to be dangerous or vicious merely due to the breed.